Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Abstract

 \section{Abstract}

-Our goal is to perform \emph{out-of-distribution (OOD) detection}, i.e., to detect when a robot is operating in environments that are drawn from a different distribution than the environments used to train the robot.
-We leverage Probably Approximately Correct (PAC)-Bayes theory in order to train a policy with a \emph{guaranteed bound} on performance on the training distribution.
-Our key idea for OOD detection then relies on the following intuition: violation of the performance bound on test environments provides evidence that the robot is operating OOD.
+Our goal is to perform \emph{out-of-distribution (OOD) detection}, i.e., to detect when a robot is operating in environments drawn from a different distribution than the ones used to train the robot.
+We leverage Probably Approximately Correct (PAC)-Bayes theory to train a policy with a \emph{guaranteed bound} on performance on the training distribution.
+Our idea for OOD detection relies on the following intuition: violation of the performance bound on test environments provides evidence that the robot is operating OOD.
 We formalize this via statistical techniques based on p-values and concentration inequalities.
-The resulting approach (i) provides guaranteed confidence bounds on OOD detection including bounds on both the false positive and false negative rates of the detector and (ii) is \emph{task-driven} and sensitive only to changes that impact the robot’s performance.
-We demonstrate our approach in both simulation and hardware for a grasping task using objects with unfamiliar shapes or poses and a drone performing vision-based obstacle avoidance in unfamiliar environments (including wind disturbances and different obstacle densities).
+The approach provides guaranteed confidence bounds on OOD detection including bounds on both the false positive and false negative rates of the detector and is \emph{task-driven} and only sensitive to changes that impact the robot’s performance.
+We demonstrate our approach in simulation and hardware for a grasping task using objects with unfamiliar shapes or poses and a drone performing vision-based obstacle avoidance in environments with wind disturbances and varied obstacle densities.
 Our examples demonstrate that we can perform task-driven OOD detection within just a handful of trials.
-Comparisons with baselines also demonstrate the advantages of our approach in terms of providing statistical guarantees and being insensitive to task-irrelevant distribution shifts.